disclosure and ad Policy

 Here’s a bit more information about what the Ad and Affiliate Commission means...

-If a blog post on Simply Start Living contains any of the categories mentioned below, in any combination, I’ll lay it out for you in a disclosure note under the header image.
-In simple terms.
+If a blog post on Simply Start Living contains any of the categories mentioned below, in any combination, I’ll lay it out for you in simple terms in a disclosure note.

 Paid For Content